lab1092/blender-manual_ja/manual/physics/cloth.rst

 After you have set up the deflection mesh for the frame range you intend to run the simulation (including animating that mesh *via* armatures), you can now tell the cloth simulation to compute (and avoid) collisions.
-Select the cloth object and in the :guilabel:`Object` context, :guilabel:`Physics` sub-context, set the :guilabel:`Start` and :guilabel:`End` settings for the simulation frames you wish to compute, and click the :guilabel:`Bake` button.
+Select the cloth object and in the *Object* context, *Physics* sub-context, set the *Start* and *End* settings for the simulation frames you wish to compute, and click the *Bake* button.

-You cannot change :guilabel:`Start` or :guilabel:`End` without clearing the bake simulation.
+You cannot change *Start* or *End* without clearing the bake simulation.
 When the simulation has finished, you will notice you have the option to free the bake, edit the bake and re-bake: